What is it about ‘the Jews’, American Protestants, and Israel/Palestine?

 Eight centuries before Christ, and 28 centuries before the Netanyahu government waged war against Hamas in Gaza, the prophet Amos said, “For the three transgressions of Gaza, Yea, for four, I will not reverse [its punishment]: Because they carried away captive a whole captivity [of Israelites] to deliver them up to Edom.
 So I will send a fire on the wall of Gaza, and it shall devour the palaces thereof; … and the remnant of the Philistines shall perish, Saith the Lord.”

-Such contradictory, conflicted uprootings and re-rootings have given Jews their mobility, marginality and occasional magnificence and malfeasance, breeding tough, defiant spirits not only in Moses and Jesus but also in Karl Marx, Sigmund Freud, Albert Einstein and J. Robert Oppenheimer, inventor of the atomic bomb and self-avowed “destroyer of worlds.”
+Such contradictory, conflicted uprooting and re-rooting has sometimes given Jews their mobility, marginality and occasional magnificence and malfeasance, breeding tough, defiant spirits not only in Moses and Jesus but also in Karl Marx, Sigmund Freud, Albert Einstein and J. Robert Oppenheimer, inventor of the atomic bomb and self-avowed “destroyer of worlds.”
 The Jew as interloper, living marginally in homogeneous societies but flourishing and sometimes predominating in pluralistic and open ones — agile, entrepreneurial, walking on eggshells and thinking fast – has sometimes seemed most “at home” in media of exchange, whether of information, social commentary, money, merchandise, music, math, medicine or scientific discovery.
-Confirmation of their prominence in those realms is presented sociologically and lyrically in anthropologist Yuri Slezkine’s “The Jewish Century.”
+Confirmation of their prominence in those realms is presented sociologically, lyrically, and abundantly in Yuri Slezkine’s The Jewish Century.

-That Jews, unlike “settler-colonial” Puritans, actually do have ancestors in their “promised land” was confirmed in 1947 by the discovery of scrolls, transcribed in Hebrew that I can read with little more than my “Hebrew school” and summer-camp training, that had been buried in caves near the Dead Sea seven centuries before Jews’ millennia of exile from the area and before Islam existed and Arabic was spoken in the region.
-The scrolls themselves had been in those caves for almost a thousand years when the Roman Emperor Hadrian coined the name “Palestine” for the land in the second century C.E., to elevate its Philistines at the expense of rebellious Israelites, whom his legions had recently defeated and forced into exile.
-Although Jews were mostly absent from Palestine for the ensuing two millennia, the “settler-colonial” paradigm that applies so clearly to English Puritans applies only ambiguously to Jews, especially to the half of today’s Israeli Jews whose ancestors never left the Middle East after the Roman Empire’s conquest of the Jewish kingdoms but settled in Iraq, Yemen, Egypt and in Algeria, Tunisia, Morocco, and Ethiopia for millennia and have never set foot in Europe.
+That Jews, unlike the “settler-colonial” American Puritans, do have ancestors in their “promised land” was confirmed in 1947 by the discovery of what became known as the Dead Sea Scrolls (transcribed in Hebrew that I can read with little more than my “Hebrew school” and summer-camp training) that had been buried in caves seven centuries before Jews’ millennia of exile from the area and before Islam existed and Arabic was spoken in the region.
+Those scrolls had been in those caves for almost a thousand years before the Roman Emperor Hadrian coined the name “Palestine” for the land in the second century C.E., to elevate its Philistines at the expense of its rebellious Israelites, whom his legions had recently defeated and forced into exile.

 “Woe to those who are at ease in Zion, and to those who feel secure on the mountain of Samaria, the notable men of the first of the nations, to whom the house of Israel comes! ….
 Go down to Gath of the Philistines.
 Are you better than these kingdoms?
 Or is their territory greater than your territory, O you who put far away the day of disaster and bring near the seat of violence?
 Woe to those who lie on beds of ivory and stretch themselves out on their couches, … who drink wine in bowls and anoint themselves with the finest oils, but are not grieved over the ruin of Joseph!”
 [Amos 6]